marsupilami-cyber/Casino-Loyalty-Reward-System/README.md

 3. **Promotion Claiming**:
    - A player claims a promotion via the Promotions service.
-   - The Promotions service sends a gRPC request to the Users service to update the player's balance.
+   - The Promotions service sends a gRPC request to the Users service to update the player's balance and save transaction.

 ## Kafka Topics and Events